clovisphere/covid-19-api/README.md

 the good people of [CSSE at Johns Hopkins](https://github.com/CSSEGISandData/COVID-19) - all I am doing is transforming the [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) data and making it sexier :kissing_closed_eyes:..
-So if you wanna thank someone, please thank the [CSSE guys](https://systems.jhu.edu/) :clap:, buy them :beers: on my behalf :grinning:
+So if you wanna thank someone, please thank the [CSSE guys](https://systems.jhu.edu/) :clap: and buy them :beers: on my behalf.

 #### Prerequisite
 + [Python](https://www.python.org/downloads/)